asifasifmd/NASSCOM-VSD-SOC-Design/README.md

 ## DAY 02: Good Floorplan Vs Bad Floorplan and Introduction to Library Cells

 ### Floorplaning
-Synthesis refers to the process of converting a high-level description of a digital circuit, typically written in a hardware description language (HDL) like Verilog, into a gate-level netlist.
-This netlist represents the circuit in terms of logic gates and their interconnections.
+Floorplanning is the process of arranging the major functional blocks of an integrated circuit (IC) within the chip's layout area, optimizing for performance, area, power consumption, and other design constraints.

 #### Aspect Ratio
 Aspect Ratio is the ratio of height to the width of netlist.